v1k70rk4/ha-samsungtv-smart/README.md

 2. Restart Home Assistant.
 3. **Important**: look for your TV screen and confirm **immediatly** with OK if a popup appear.
 4. Congrats!
 You're all set!

+## Configuration options

+From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
+Identify the '**SamsungTV Smart**' integration configured for your TV and click the `OPTIONS` button.<br/>
+Here you chan change the following options:

+- **Use SmartThings TV Channels information**<br/>
+When enabled and SmartThings is configured, the component will try to retrieve from SmartThings the information about the TV Channel and TV Channel Name or Running App<br/>
+**Note: in many case this information is not properly updated, so this option is disabled by default.**<br/>

 ## Custom configuration parameters